amonell/chromatin_potential/README.md

     In FindingSpearman read in this peak table. the peak counts matrix, the cell barcodes for both peaks and rna, the rna expression matrix, and the RNA features.

-      - Next, output the peaks_used_in_barcodes file and read it into
+      - Next, output the peaks_used_in_barcodes file and read it into generating_background_peaks.R along with the peaks bed file.
+      - Take the ouputted background peaks, read them into findingspearman, and continue.
+The correlations will take a long time to run, a 5000 cell dataset will take 0.5 days.
+      - The significantly correlated peaks will be outputted.

 }

 Smoothing_scores python to get the smoothed matrices.

+{

+    Read in the significantly correlated peaks that were output from findingspearman, the normalized peak counts, the rna counts, and the cistopic topic-cell probability matrix.

+    Ouptut is the smoothed DORC scores, smoothed RNA exression, and the cellbarcodes for the DORC scores.

+}

 Put into chr_pot.R to see chromatin potential.